redhat-developer/vscode-openshift-tools/README.md

 ## Overview

-A Visual Studio Code extension for interacting with OpenShift clusters.
+A Visual Studio Code extension for interacting with Red Hat OpenShift using a local instance of OpenShift clusters providing a streamlined developer experience.
 This extension is currently in Preview Mode and supports Node.js components only.
 We will be supporting other languages in the future releases.

 We currently only support local OpenShift cluster using [minishift](https://github.com/minishift/minishift/releases) / [CDK](https://developers.redhat.com/products/cdk/download/).